-The LSMS provides survey data on income and wage (for hourly workers) for six African countries-Ethiopia, Ghana, Malawi, Nigeria, Tanzania, and Uganda-with a combined population of over 400 million people.
-Household income is constructed from several LSMS questions.
-It includes all wage income and business receipts (including farm), less business expenses per month (for details of variable definitions, see Henderson and Kriticos 2018).
+The Living Standards and Measurement Survey provides survey data on income and wage (for hourly workers) for six African countries-Ethiopia, Ghana, Malawi, Nigeria, Tanzania, and Uganda-with a combined population of over 400 million people.
+Household income is constructed from various survey questions.
+It includes all wage income and business receipts (including farm) less business expenses per month (for details of variable definitions, see Henderson and Kriticos 2018).

 The top two graphs of Figure 3 show the binscatter plot of (the log of) net household income against (the log) of density, with and without control variables.
-The bottom two graphs show a similar plot for wage data.
-The estimated elasticities from the best-fit line reported in the figure are high.
+The bottom two graphs show the similar plot for wage data.
+The estimated elasticities from the best fit line as reported in the figure are high.
 Doubling density increases household net income by about 32 percent and hourly wages by about 5 percent, with controls.
-At 5 percent, the density elasticity of hourly wages exceeds those typically found in developed countries but is in the range of estimates in recent work on other developing regions and countries (for example, Quintero and Roberts 2018; Duranton 2016; Combes et al. 2020; Chauvin et al. 2017).
-Yet the income elasticity is probably more important.
+At 5 percent, the density elasticity of hourly wages exceeds those typically found in developed countries, but is in the range of estimates in recent work on other developing regions and countries (for example, Quintero and Roberts 2018; Duranton 2016; Combes et al. 2019; Chauvin et al. 2017).
+Yet the income elasticity is probably the more important.
 After all, it is families that migrate permanently to cities.
-The fact that the density elasticity of net income is a multiple of that for wages likely reflects both an increase in hours worked and varieties of job opportunities for family members, as analyzed in Henderson et al. (2019).
+The fact that the density elasticity of net income is a multiple of that for wages likely reflects both an increase in hours worked and varieties of job opportunities for family members, as analysed in Henderson et al. (2019).
 We know of no comparison for the density elasticity of net income in the literature.